-Deferred legal fees have been incurred in connection with legal proceedings related to patents for Oxtellar XR and Trokendi XR (see Note 7).
-Amortization of the deferred legal fees will be charged to expense in the event of an unsuccessful outcome of the on-going litigation.
+Deferred legal fees have been incurred in connection with legal proceedings related to patents for Oxtellar XR and Trokendi XR (see Note 6).
+Amortization of the deferred legal fees will begin upon successful outcome of the on-going litigation.
+Deferred legal fees will be charged to expense in the event of an unsuccessful outcome of the on-going litigation.